AmsterdamFurnitureLab/afl-gatsby/content/blog/kids-salon-table/en.md

 <div class="kg-card kg-image-card kg-width-wide">

-Top 30 mm Bamboo in oil, frame 10 mm black mdf. <br>Available in any size.
+Top 30 mm Bamboo in oil, frame 10 mm black mdf. <br>Available in any size and shape.

+For more material options, see [Materials](http://amsterdamfurniturelab.nl/en/materials)

 </div>